 Style Best Rain Poncho for Hiking – Day or Weekend Hikes

 Here’s the best selection of fully waterproof ponchos that are perfect for day hikes or a weekend trip where you’d carry a small to medium backpack (up to 50 liters).
 If you are backpacking for an extended trip with a larger backpack, hop on down to the next section.
 We looked for the features that would keep you dry and comfortable when trekking in the rain.
 This group is also very reasonably priced, so I’m sure you’ll be happy to stuff one into your bag for that next unplanned hike in the rain!

 We’ve spent a lot of time researching the best backpack rain covers and have found four that stood out as the best in class:

-✔ Anyoo Waterproof Rain Poncho – Our Top Choice for General Hiking
+✔ Anyoo Waterproof Rain Poncho – Best Value for General Hiking

 Our Review of the Anyoo Rain Poncho

 This affordable, lightweight, waterproof rain poncho from Anyoo has some cool features!
 Made of 210T ripstop polyester fabric and PVC coating, it is PU3000MM waterproof to keep you dry all day.
 The material is a waterproof breathable fabric so that you won’t build up sweat underneath.
 Best of all, it’s easy to fold up and toss into your backpack as its weight is only 9 ounces.
 You’ll like that it is all one piece of fabric with no shoulder or side seams that can leak.
 The only seam is where the drawstring hood is connected, which has been double stitched to seal.